-Because I have included state-by-year fixed effects, the specification in equation (4) is comparing counties in the same state over time.
-The identifying variation comes from within state differences in the geographic spread of the county-level Facebook network.
-In other words, I am testing to see how EITC filing behavior changes in counties with more Facebook linkages in states that expand the EITC relative to counties in the same state -but with fewer Facebook linkages in expansion states- after the state EITC is implemented.
+State-by-year fixed effects in equation (4) make this a comparison between counties in the same state over time so identification comes from within state differences in the geographic spread of the county-level Facebook network.
+In other words, I am testing to see how EITC filing behavior changes in counties with more Facebook linkages in states that expand the EITC relative to counties in the same state -but with fewer Facebook linkages in expansion states- after the state EITCs are implemented.
 Because I am looking over all state EITC policies, the identifying assumption is that counties with more Facebook linkages in expansion states would have behaved like other counties in the same state that had fewer Facebook linkages in expansion states if the state EITCs had not been implemented.